After results day, your offer is finalised - if you get the grades.

 If medicine or a medicine-related course doesn't come up, you can still try Clearing the normal way.

-You can ring as many places as you like, but you can only add one Clearing choice on Track.
+You can ring as many places as you like, but you can only add one Clearing choice on the Hub.
 So make sure you’re happy with the university and the course before making your choice.

 If you’re not happy with the course, then you can ring up other universities in Clearing.
 There’s no limit to the number of verbal offers that you can receive so keep ringing until you’re happy.